aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-npoi/missing-features-in-npoi/_index.md

 The table is not complete, so you can check [our documentation](https://docs.aspose.com/words/net/) for the feature you are interested in.

-In the child articles, we also provide a few examples of how various popular features can be implemented using Aspose.Words.
+In the child articles, we also provide several examples of how various popular features can be implemented using Aspose.Words.

 {{% alert color="primary" %}}